Impact

 Risk and Exploitability

-EPSS is not available and the vulnerability is not listed in the CISA KEV catalog, so publicly observed exploitation frequency is unknown.
-The absence of an EPSS score also suggests that the exploit is not widely deployed yet.
-Due to the use‑after‑free nature, the attacker would need to craft a request that triggers mod_ldap in a per‑directory configuration; successful exploitation could allow arbitrary code execution on the web server with the privileges of the HTTPd process.
-The CVSS score is not supplied, but the potential impact is high, warranting immediate remediation.
+EPSS score is < 1%, indicating a low probability of exploitation, but exposure is still uncertain because the vulnerability is not listed in the CISA KEV catalog.
+Because the flaw is a use‑after‑free in mod_ldap, an attacker would need to craft a request that triggers the module in a per‑directory context; successful exploitation could allow arbitrary code execution on the web server with the privileges of the HTTPd process.
+The CVSS score of 9.8 reflects a high severity risk.

 OpenCVE Enrichment